CKilavuz/Rimot/README.md

 ## Build and Debug Instructions (Windows 10)
-The following steps will configure your Windows 10 machine for building the Remotely server and clients.
+The following steps will configure your Windows 10 machine for building the Rimot server and clients.
 * Install Visual Studio 2019.
     * Link: https://visualstudio.microsoft.com/downloads/
 	* You should have the following Workloads selected: